 Are you concerned you might be a hypochondriac?
 A hypochondriac is someone who is unusually or unnecessarily anxious and concerned about their health.
 Everyone worries about their health to some extent, so how do you know when you’ve crossed the line to being a hypochondriac?

 Use of the term hypochondriac in its current meaning, viz., someone preoccupied with imagined medical problems, dates back to the 19th century.
 People have used the term less often since the late 20th century.
 It is getting gradually replaced with other terms like “illness anxiety.”
 Psychiatrists and psychologists used hypochondriasis as a formal psychiatric diagnosis until 2013.

 In its casual use, one connotation of the term “hypochondriac” is a lack of reasonable grounds for thinking one has a medical illness.
 For example, if someone becomes convinced they have lung cancer because they coughed a couple of times last week, they might be called a hypochondriac.
 People often use the term dismissively, saying things like “she’s always worried about some illness, it’s crazy — if you ask me, it’s just hypochondria.”

 However, worry about imagined illness can be a very distressing problem.
 For some people, it can profoundly affect the way they live their lives.

 A new understanding of the problem

-In 2013, the American Psychiatric Association published an updated version of its widely used system of diagnostic categories.
-This system is described in the fifth edition of the Diagnostic and Statistical Manual, or DSM-5.
-The DSM-5 eliminated the diagnosis of hypochondria and replaced it with two new categories: illness anxiety disorder and somatic symptom disorder.
+In 2013, the American Psychiatric Association replaced the diagnosis of hypochondria with two new categories: illness anxiety disorder and somatic symptom disorder.
 Illness anxiety disorder is the diagnosis that most closely maps onto the common conception of hypochondria.

 What are the signs of being a hypochondriac?